 Flashing:

 The flashing does exactly what the drip edge does for the edges of the roof.
 The flashing is a piece of sheet metal usually made from aluminum or galvanized steel that is placed over joints between a roof and outcropping wall construction on the roof.
-Objects such as chimneys, plumbing vents, fan vents and other items that stick out of the roof are surrounded by flashing.
+Objects such as chimneys, plumbing vents, fan vents, and other items that stick out of the roof are surrounded by flashing.
 The purpose of flashing is to use the gravitational force to keep the water from seeping under the shingles via the gap between the roofing and the outcropping object.
 If properly installed, flashing directs the water away from the joint and down the roof either reaching the ground or the gutter system surrounding the roof.
-The aluminum or galvanized steel is used for flashing largely because of its durability and the ability to withstand major temperature fluctuations causing it to expand and contract and still maintain the seal it provides to repel the water from seeping in.
+Aluminum or galvanized steel is used for flashing largely because of its durability and the ability to withstand major temperature fluctuations causing it to expand and contract and still maintain the seal it provides to repel the water from seeping in.
 The metal used usually have a lifespan of over 100 years and can withstand temperature fluctuation of 50+ degrees.

 Decking:

 This is the foundation of a roof upon which all the other protective layers are placed.
-The decking is normally plywood boards attached to the rafters of a house, however, with the changing technology, these could be anything from OSB (oriented strand board), polystyrene, metal or even concrete.
+The decking is normally plywood boards attached to the rafters of a house, however, with the changing technology, these could be anything from OSB (oriented strand board), polystyrene, metal, or even concrete.
 The function of all the roofing material from shingles, to underlayment to flashing and drip edge, is to protect the wood decking underneath.

 Now that we understand the anatomy of an asphalt roof let’s discuss the factors that impact its longevity: